Everyone looks for the best garden tools that help get the job done. Preferences aside, we can all agree that they need to have these three qualities.

 I have a favorite wheelbarrow that has traveled with me across the country.
 It has four wheels, so it’s stable and easy to manage.
 That baby is a workhorse hauling manure, soil, and mulch to the far corners of my garden.
-I know that I could have purchased a new one, but this barrow is broken in just right!
+I know that I could have purchased a new one once I arrived at our new home, but this barrow is broken in just right!
 For me, it’s an essential garden tool that I won’t be without.

 ::Char suggests a trowel with a serrated edge that she uses regularly in her garden.
 This tool is different from the Hori Hori in that it not only has serrated and sharpened edges but a cutting tip and hook for chopping off sturdy weeds and cutting open bags.

 ::Chris says – My favorite tool is my own hands.
 I use them for weeding, for planting, for creating holes for seeds, and for drawing lines in the dirt.
 I space my seedings using my thumbs and hands for measurements.
 I could use a stick for these jobs or a fancy hand turned dibbler.
 But more often than not I just use my hands.
 They are close and I don’t need to find them when I need them.
 Be sure to check out this post about tool sharpening from Joybilee Farm.

 ::Tessa suggests Ratcheting Pruners as a handy garden tool.
 “I didn’t use these until I worked as a florist but, seriously, where were they all my life?!
 They’re so much easier on hands and wrists.”
 The ratchet in the pruner has a clever extra mechanism to make light work of tough cuts.
 As you squeeze ratcheting pruning shears, they latch so you can release and squeeze again, performing the cut in easy steps rather than one go.
 As you cut through a branch, the ratcheting mechanism clicks and moves to the next setting, providing ever-increasing pressure as you cut.